 Stephen Maing - Director/Producer/

 Stephen Maing is a New York-based filmmaker.
 He is a fellow of the Sundance Institute’s Documentary Film Program and a grant recipient of the MacArthur Foundation, New York State Council on the Arts, and the Independent Television Service.
 His filmmaking merges an interest in underrepresented individuals and communities, and the ever-evolving considerations of identity, visual language and narrative structures.
+He recently co-directed and edited the half-hour New York Times documentary Hers to Lose - one of the first long-form style film projects produced at the Times.
 He edited and co-produced the award-winning documentary Lioness and directed the narrative film Little Hearts.
 His recent film High Tech, Low Life won Best Documentary awards at the Independent Film Festival of Boston and the Little Rock Film Festival, and Best Cinematography at the Woods Hole Film Festival.
 Stephen works as a cinematographer, editor and director on documentary and narrative films and teaches classes in documentary cinematography at the Massachusetts College of Art in Boston.

 Trina Rodriguez – Producer